 Many years in the making the movie won accolades, especially from the Puppetry and Art community.
 Among other awards it received the….”Best European Phantasy Film award”.

 In the summer of 2007, Bernd assembled a small team of miracle workers to shoot a test film for a story he started writing over twenty years ago.
 Filmed exclusively outside in the wonders of Icelandic nature, the story of “NOMI” once again asks for innovations and wonderful explorations in the field of Puppetry.

-First some test puppets were built.
+First, some test puppets were built.
 They had to look like they belonged to nature, and move in the rugged terrain as if they had no strings attached.
-Then bridges and secure rigging systems where successfully tested, so the Puppeteers were able to control the Marionettes over creeks and steep canyons.
+Then bridges and secure rigging systems were successfully tested, so the Puppeteers were able to control the Marionettes over creeks and steep canyons.

 The results were stunning, and now the producing process is in full swing.